 Nowhere is the pan-European background in the Ionians more evident than in Corfu Town.
 (It's actually a city but everyone calls it Corfu Town.)
 It may have hole-in-the-wall Greek tavernas in its back streets, and its residents may celebrate Easter even more exuberantly than they do elsewhere in Greece, but it also has very strong influences from Britain, France and Italy in its architecture and its cuisine.
 Residents of Corfu Town quite rightly regard themselves as more sophisticated than people from other Greek island capitals.

 And nowhere is this mix more evident than in the very centre of town, around the Esplanade.
 This combination of park and town square centres on what used to be a Venetian firing range, and later a British cricket pitch!
-At the far end, on a promontory sticking out into the Ionian Sea, stands the Old Venetian Fortress, which was completed in 1559 on a site believed to have been fortified since at least the 7th or 8th centuries AD.
+At the far end, on a promontory sticking out into the Ionian Sea, stands the Old Fortress, which was completed in 1559 on a site believed to have been fortified since at least the 7th or 8th centuries AD.
 The Old Fortress (or Palaio Frotho) can be visited and has wonderful views over the town.
+See our full page about the Old Fortress.

 At the western end of the cricket pitch is a row of cafes and shops that could only be French: the Liston.
 It was built by a Frenchman in 1807 at the behest of Napoleon, who wanted its colonnades to echo the rue de Rivoli in Paris.
 Its name is Venetian, deriving from the ‘List’ of noble families whose names were kept in the Golden Book, the Libro d’Oro.